Brand development that increases sales velocity, guaranteed.

 Brand confusion.

-Many brands falsely expect brand memorability to be guaranteed once a consumer makes their initial purchase.
-Failed rebrands often do not understand how to quantify which brand assets to carry over for recall.
-A confusing tone of voice and visual identity makes the company a head-scratcher for the target audience.
+Many brands mistakenly assume brand memorability is guaranteed once a consumer makes their initial purchase.
+Failed rebrands often do not know how to quantify which brand assets to retain for recall.
+A confusing tone of voice and visual identity make the company a head-scratcher for the target audience.

 Mixed messaging.